 Health and Research

-CHIC (sub-committee of Health and Research)
+CHIC (Advisory Team to Health and Research)

-Lynne Rosebrock, Chair
+Lynne Rosebrock, Team Lead

 It is the responsibility of the AKC/CHIC Liaison to act as the representative for the IWCA to the AKC Canine Health Information Center.

 - Receive quarterly reports of the Irish Wolfhounds newly enrolled or status updated in the CHIC roster.

 - Make this information available to the Board and to the editor of Harp and Hound.